This post is unlisted — shared privately and not published on the public site.

 The Grammar of Games

-Generative Ontology provides the grammar.
+The same principle applies to game design.
 When we encode our game ontology as a schema, we are not limiting the AI’s creativity.
 We are giving it the structural vocabulary to be creative coherently.
 The schema says: every game must have a goal, an end condition, mechanisms that create player choices, components that instantiate those mechanisms.
 Within those constraints, infinite games are possible.
 Without them, no valid game emerges.

 The grammar does not write the poem.
 But without grammar, there is no poem to write.